 - Bring the chilled dough out of the fridge and choose between the below options :

 - You may form cylinders with the dough and then slice the cookies.
 They should be around 3-5 mm thin.
-The thinner they are , the crisper is the texture.
-This is the most easy way to shape the cookies.
+The thinner they are, the crisper is the texture.
+This is the easiest way to shape the cookies.

 - Bake the cookies in the preheated oven at 180 degrees Celsius.

-- Let them cool few minutes (5-10) in the pan than transfer to a cooling rack until cooled completely.
+- Let them cool few minutes (5-10) in the pan then transfer to a cooling rack until cooled completely.

 - Put the chocolate in a bowl over a saucepan of simmering water and stir until everything melted.